UXARRAY/uxarray/docs/user_api/index.rst

 UxDataArray
 ===========
+N-dimensional ``xarray.DataArray``-like array.
+Inherits from `xarray.DataArray`
+and has its own unstructured grid-aware array operators and attributes through the ``uxgrid`` accessor.

-The ``uxarray.UxDataArray`` class inherits from ``xarray.DataArray``.
-Below is a list of features explicitly added to work on Unstructured Grids.
+Below is a list of features explicitly added to `UxDataset` to work on Unstructured Grids:

 Class
 -----